-I thought that, for once, I could perhaps make myself useful and scribble a general info flavoured post with info on maps and stuff – especially given that Crete is such an accessible, cheap to fly to destination (at least for those of us in Europe :-) ) with some absolutely fantastic riding that doesn’t require a big investment in time, long-haul flights, messing with visas and so on.
+I thought that, for once, I could perhaps make myself useful and scribble a general info flavoured post with info on maps and stuff – especially given that Crete is such an accessible destination with some absolutely fantastic riding that doesn’t require a big investment in time, messing with visas and so on.
 So..on that basis here it is..

 Crete is absolutely stuffed with dirt tracks and trails.. some harder to navigate than others but if you have the patience to navigate what is, at times, a complex network (it is well worth it for a traffic-free window into rural Crete) then there are some very good trail maps available.
 The most commonly available/known appear to be the Anavasi 1:25,000 hiking maps – but you’d need a lot of those for a biking trip.
 Happily in 2014 a series of very good 1:50,000 topo maps was published by the Greek Nakas Cartography under the ‘Roads’ brand (get them here).
 I took sheets 402, 404 and 405 (numbers are linked to each individual map) which together cover all the main mountain areas of the island – Lefka Ori, Psiloritis and Lasithi.
 For a general map of the whole island the Reise 1:140,000 edition is useful.
 As is the norm for when I go away on two wheels I didn’t do any detail planning, just go with an idea and then just take it day by day.
 It’s much easier given how many trails there are.